nikerla/vc-content/pages/blogs/news/2017-08-24-agile-platform.md

 •	Access to the agile, constantly evolving platform

-•	Getting a complete, fully ready management, development, testing, scaling and support infrastructure that is continuously enhanced and upgraded based on real projects
+•	Getting a complete, fully ready <a href="{{ 'https://virtocommerce.com/order-management-software' | absolute_url }}">management</a>, development, testing, scaling and support infrastructure that is continuously enhanced and upgraded based on real projects

 •	An opportunity to influence the platform’s development process and priorities to have it accommodate the company’s needs